 The instructor's evaluation of the performance of each individual student is the final basis for assigning grades.
 Through orderly appeal procedures, students have protection against prejudiced or capricious academic evaluation.
-See the student guidebook SCampus for details of the procedure.
+See here for details of the procedure.

 Academic Dishonesty Sanctions